turingschool/curriculum/source/projects/rush_hour.md

 When the IDENTIFIER exists and a Client goes to their endpoint they should be able to view statistics for:

-* Average Response time across all requests
+* Average Response time across all payloads
-* Max Response time across all requests
+* Max Response time across all payloads
-* Min Response time across all requests
+* Min Response time across all payloads
 * Most frequent request type
 * List of all HTTP verbs used
 * List of URLs listed from most requested to least requested
-* Web browser breakdown across all requests
+* Web browser breakdown across all payloads
-* OS breakdown across all requests
+* OS breakdown across all payloads
-* Screen Resolutions across all requests (resolutionWidth x resolutionHeight)
+* Screen Resolutions across all payloads (resolutionWidth x resolutionHeight)

 When an identifier does not exist return a page that displays the following: